Oraegbuayomide10/PathFinder/README.md

-<h1 align="center" id="title">PATHFinder: A Foundation Model for Road Mapping in Support of United Nations Humanitarian Affairs</h1>
+<h1 align="center" id="title">(Undergoing Updates) PATHFinder: A Foundation Model for Road Mapping in Support of United Nations Humanitarian Affairs</h1>

 This repository contains the official Pytorch implementation of training & evaluation code and the pretrained model for PATHFinder (Paper to be released soon).